Serious Violence Duty Strategy - 3. Summary of the strategic needs assessment of violence

 3.2 Domestic abuse

-• Most offences flagged with domestic abuse relate to other DA offences which make up half of all offences, with the next highest being harassment, stalking or offences relating to contact (15%), then assault (14%)
+• Most offences flagged as Domestic Abuse relate to domestic incidents which make up 41% of all offences, followed by harassment, stalking or offences relating to contact (15%) and assault (13%).
+This is the same pattern that was seen in 2022

 3.3 Sexual offences